 Yes you can.
 We recommend going with any of our engineered floors as they are specifically designed to be installed over radiant heat or concrete.

 Can your floors be installed directly to concrete?

 Yes they can.
 Again, we recommend going with any of our floors in engineered form.

 We have heard that the wider boards are susceptible to cupping.
 Is this true?

-Wood can sometimes move in a manner that may not be desirable, such as cupping and warping for a variety of reasons none of which is the width of the boards.
-If you use a properly air dried and kiln dried product then your planks should be stable regardless of the width, this is generally caused by lack of or too much humidity.
+Wood can sometimes move in a manner that may not be desirable such as cupping and warping for a variety of reasons, none of which is due to the width of the boards.
+If you use a properly air dried and kiln dried product your planks should be stable regardless of the width.
+Cupping and/or warping is generally caused by a lack of or too much humidity.